Here’s your chance to own a brand new Commodore 64 – MELIUS Rev 1.2 main board. The revision is 250407, Artwork 251137.

 - Tented VIAS

 I am planning on continuously improving this board.

-These have a finish known as HASL which is a tin / lead plating on the copper layers and can wear down over time if exposed to excessive friction, mainly the user and cassette port.
 The production boards will use a finish known as ENIG which offers a flat surface, longer shelf life and is also lead free and RoHS compliant.

 Don’t miss your opportunity to own an official DIY Chris C64 250407 MELIUS Rev 1.2